phbradley/conga/README.md

 # Clonotype Neighbor Graph Analysis (CoNGA) -- pre-beta

-## [2021-07-18] We are just finishing a big refactor.
-There may still be a few glitches...

 This repository contains the `conga` python package and associated scripts and workflows. `conga` was developed to detect correlation between T cell gene expression profile and TCR sequence in single-cell datasets.
 We've just